 In a constant loop, you call the psql command, telling it to connect to any of the three proxies as hosts, giving the proxy port and selecting the bdrdb database.
 You also pass a command that inserts two values into the ping table.
-One of the values comes from bdr.local_node_summary, which contains the name of the node you're actually connected to.
+One of the values comes from the node you're actually connected to.
 The other value is the current time.